-- Filling with Integral Air Compressor When the sprinkler system size is within the limitations of the nitrogen generator's integral air compressor. - Filling with Separate Air Compressor When the sprinkler system size exceeds the nitrogen generator's integral air compressor limitations. - 1.
+- 1. Filling with Integral Air Compressor: When the sprinkler system size is within the limitations of the nitrogen generator's integral air compressor. - 2.
+Filling with Separate Air Compressor: When the sprinkler system size exceeds the nitrogen generator's integral air compressor limitations. - 1.
 Filling with Integral Air Compressor - a.
-Turn the nitrogen generation/air bypass valve to the "air bypass" position.
+Press the Enable Bypass button on the Home screen of the HMI to enable the Bypass function in the nitrogen generator.

 NOTE: Bypass indication on HMI screen will be displayed.

-If AMD's is not installed, proceed to step d.
+If air maintenance devices (AMD) is not installed, proceed to step d.

 - b.
-Open the fast fill valve and close the regulated valve of all appropriate air maintenance device (AMD)'s necessary to fill the sprinkler system(s). - c.
+Open the fast fill valve and close the regulated valve of all appropriate AMDs necessary to fill the sprinkler system(s). - c.
 Close the fast fill and regulated AMD valves on any system not being filled. - d.
 Start the nitrogen generator. - e.
 Once the sprinkler system(s) obtain the desired pressure: - i.
-Turn the nitrogen generation/air bypass valve to the "nitrogen generation" position.
+Press the Disable Bypass button on the Home screen of the HMI to disable the Bypass function and enable the nitrogen mode function in the nitrogen generator.

 NOTES: Bypass Alarm indication on HMI screen will be extinguished.
-If AMD's not installed, filling process is complete.
+If AMD not installed, filling process is complete.

 - ii.
 Close the appropriate AMD fast fill valve and open the AMD regulated valve. - iii.
 Open AMD regulated valves that were previously closed on any systems not being filled. - f.
-Initiate the fourteen (14) day nitrogen inerting process (See Nitrogen Inerting Process). - g.
-Once the nitrogen inerting process is completed, the nitrogen generator will continue to automatically operate when any of the associated sprinkler systems require nitrogen. - 2.
-Filling with Separate Air Compressor - a.
+Initiate the fourteen (14) day nitrogen inerting process (See Nitrogen Inerting Process in this section). - g.
+Once the nitrogen inerting process is completed, the nitrogen generator will continue to automatically operate when any of the associated sprinkler systems require nitrogen.

+- 2. Filling with Separate Air Compressor - a.
 Close the nitrogen supply line ball valve from the nitrogen generator. - b.
 Open the air supply ball valve from the separate air compressor.

-NOTE: If AMD's is not installed, proceed to step e.
+NOTE: If AMD is not installed, proceed to step e.

 - c.
-Open the fast fill valve and close the regulated valve of all appropriate air maintenance device (AMD)'s necessary to fill the sprinkler system(s). - d.
+Open the fast fill valve and close the regulated valve of all appropriate AMD necessary to fill the sprinkler system(s). - d.
 Close the fast fill and regulated AMD valves on any system not being filled. - e.
 Once the sprinkler system(s) obtain the desired pressure: - i.
 Close the air supply ball valve from the separate air compressor. - ii.
 Open the nitrogen supply line ball valve from the nitrogen generator.

-NOTE: If AMD's not installed, filling process is complete.
+NOTE: If AMD not installed, filling process is complete.

 - iii.
-Close the AMD's fast fill valve and open the AMD's regulated valve. - iv.
-Open regulated valve AMD's on any system not being filled that were previously closed. - f.
-Initiate the fourteen (14) day nitrogen inerting process (See Nitrogen Inerting Process). - g.
+Close the AMDs fast fill valve and open the AMDs regulated valve. - iv.
+Open regulated valve AMDs on any system not being filled that were previously closed. - f.
+Initiate the fourteen (14) day nitrogen inerting process (See Nitrogen Inerting Process in this section). - g.
 Once the nitrogen inerting process is completed, the nitrogen generator will continue to automatically operate when any of the associated sprinkler systems require nitrogen.